eloquent/precis-js/README.md

 The available modules are as follows:

-- The `precis-js` module includes both the [Preparation], and [Enforcement] APIs, but assumes the presence of [unorm], and hence produces the biggest size.
+- The `precis-js` module includes both the [Preparation], and [Enforcement] APIs, but requires [unorm], and hence produces the biggest size.
 - The `precis-js/enforce` module is an alias for the `precis-js` module.
 - The `precis-js/enforce-es6` module is for use when [String.prototype.normalize] is guaranteed to be available.
 It includes both